 One of the most effective ways we've found to improve retention and adoption are product walkthroughs.

-For Slack, it’s an explainer on taxonomy and the difference between public and private channels.
+For Slack, on the other hand, it’s an explainer on taxonomy and the difference between public and private channels.

-Now we’ve briefly defined what a product walkthrough is, let’s look at why they’re important.
+Now that we’ve briefly defined what product walkthroughs are, let’s look at why they’re important.

 Ultimately, by keeping new users and nurturing existing ones, you get the same outcome.
 Better retention.

-- By the end of the month, just 4% of users from the cohort are left, so 40 people that didn’t churn out.
+By the end of the month, just 4% of users from the cohort are left, so 40 people didn’t churn out.

-It sounds grim, but to make a big impact to this number, you only need to make a small change in retention rate.
+It sounds grim, but to make a big impact on this number, you only need to make a small change in the retention rate.
 By retaining an extra 1% of users, you up revenue by 20%.

 That explains why retention is consistently proven to be a big driver of revenue.